 As outlined in the Budget Summary section, the University is currently anticipating an ongoing budget deficit of approximately \$11.6 million in 2025-26.
-To help bridge this gap, up to \$4 million in one-time funding will be utilized, providing the campus with additional time to strategically address the full budget
+To help bridge this gap, up to \$4 million in one-time funding will be utilized, providing the campus with additional time to strategically address the full budget reduction.
+These one-time funds were reserved from 2023-24 roll forward in anticipation of 2025-26 budget reductions.

-To address the projected budget shortfall, following the divisional development of reduction planning scenarios and discussions with each division, the URPC reflects last years reductions (2024-25) and proposes the following reduction distribution by division for 2025-26:
+To address the projected budget shortfall, following the divisional development of reduction planning scenarios and discussions with each division, the URPC presents last years reductions for 2024-25 and proposes the following reduction distribution by division for 2025-26: